 It could be historical, cultural, a group of loosely related businesses, an event, or some creative combination of each or all of those that defines the area.
 But whatever it is, specificity is the key to a successful position that resonates in the market.
 For example, the ability to “See 7 States” differentiates Rock City from other high vantage points.

-The famous Las Vegas theme, “What Happens Here, Stays Here,” recognized that while visitors had very different experiences through all of the locations varied attractions, they had one thing in common: a desire for freedom.
+The famous Las Vegas theme, “What Happens Here, Stays Here,” recognized that while visitors had very different experiences through the variety of attractions, they had one thing in common: a desire for freedom.
 Visitors to Las Vegas felt the freedom to dress, act and do things they didn’t feel in their daily lives or other destinations.
 The office, Broadway and Disney World all have well-defined expectations for behavior.
 The Las Vegas positioning gave the audience craving freedom permission to fill in the blanks with their own personal ideas—and nobody else has to know.